medspoke/challenges/README.md

 Pick the challange for a position that you wish to apply for:

 * Backend Developer (Ruby on Rails, GraphQL) - [challenge-rails](https://github.com/medspoke/challenges/tree/challenge-rails)
-* Frontend Developer (React, Redux, Apollo) - In progress
+* Frontend Developer (React, Redux, Apollo) - [challenge-react](https://github.com/medspoke/challenges/tree/challenge-react)

 ## Have a great time coding, and we're looking forward for your submission!